History of the Patriarchs of Alexandria

 The History of the Patriarchs of Alexandria is a major historical work of the Coptic Orthodox Church of Alexandria.
-It is written in Arabic, but draws extensively on Greek and Coptic sources.
+It is the only continuous narrative on the history of the Non-Chalcedonian Alexandrian Patriarchate.
+It is written in Coptic, but draws extensively on older biographical Greek and Coptic sources.
+It was ultimately compiled in the tenth century in Arabic by the Coptic bishop of Hermopolis, Severus Ibn al-Muqaffaʿ.

-The compilation was based on earlier biographical sources.
-It was begun by Severus Ibn al-Muqaffaʿ, although one scholar contests its attribution to him.
-It was continued by others including Michael, bishop of Tinnis (11th century, writing in Coptic, covering 880 to 1046), Mawhub ibn Mansur ibn Mufarrig, deacon of Alexandria, and Pope Mark III of Alexandria (for 1131 to 1167).